ramadlana/ramadlana.my.id/content/pages/index.md

       I am a network engineer with nine years of experience and a deep-seated passion for continuous learning.
-Throughout my career, I have navigated various technologies to meet evolving business needs, embracing agility in a constantly changing field.
+Throughout my career, I have navigated various technologies to meet evolving business needs, embracing agility in a never-ending evolved technology.
 My strong foundational skills in networking, computer systems, and programming have enabled me to quickly acquire and master new technologies.

-      I might not have immediate expertise in every area, but I excel at learning, researching, experimenting, and mastering new skills.
       My experience includes working extensively with networking systems, developing monitoring solutions, and building software and automation tools using Python, JavaScript, Node.js, and React.js.
 I have a solid understanding of microservices architecture, containerization with Docker, and Kubernetes clusters.

       I am also proficient in automation and development tools like Ansible.
 I